Variable Tuition F.A.Q.’s

 A wide range of families with a variety of circumstances can qualify for the program, from those who are able to pay close to full tuition to those who are able to contribute minimally.
 Many factors are evaluated, including income, assets, unusual expenses, and the size of the family.

 Are some families awarded full tuition?

 No. Every family is required to make a financial investment in their child’s education.
 Our commitment to providing Variable Tuition means that we are sharing in that investment with you.
-No family will receive more than a 50% award on tuition.
+A maximum of 50% may be awarded for tuition only.